MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ### Authentication

 [*Mandatory Fix*]

-> [!NOTE]
 > This section is inline with [Microsoft commercial certification policy number 1140.1.4](/legal/marketplace/certification-policies#114014-access-to-services) and provides guidance to developers on authenticating their apps with external services.

 For more information on how to implement app authentication, see [authentication in Teams](~/concepts/authentication/authentication.md).

 #### Authenticating with external services

 If your app authenticates users with an external service, follow these guidelines:

 * **Sign in, sign out, and sign up experiences**:
   * Apps that depend on external accounts or services must provide clear and simple sign in, sign out, and sign up experience.